sethforprivacy/optoutpod.com/content/episodes/s1e15-sun-knudsen.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2021-12-21T00:00:00-05:00"
-description: Wondering why someone decides to do privacy education and research full-time?
+summary: Wondering why someone decides to do privacy education and research full-time?
   This episode, we're sitting down with Sun Knudsen to chat about his education and research on privacy, funding in the privacy and FOSS spaces, and a little bit of macOS vs Linux.